alex21738/Image_Classification-American_Sign_Language/README.md

 - Create labels for both training set and testing set.

-- Turn both training set and testing set into matrix(reshape), flatten, and standardize(devide by 255).
+- Turn both training set and testing set into matrix(reshape), flatten, and standardize(divide by 255).

-- Train validate split for training set.
+- Split the training set into training and validating sets.

 - Set number of classes to 25 (26 letters - 2(no J,Z) +1(label))